-Yet cresting a hill a mile or so into the walk, sadness creeped in.
-A little voice said “you’ve handled this before – and worse.
+Yet cresting a hill a mile or so into the walk, sadness crept in.
+A small still voice said “you’ve handled this before – and worse.
 It doesn’t have to be this way.”
 The dog and I stopped.
 I studied the sky through bare trees, turned my face to the wind.
-I chose peace – haltingly, shyly, awkwardly.
-And in a few moments, peace came to me.
-The craziness was gone.
-I reminded myself that when it tried to come back, I would ask for help.
-It did and I did.
-And so the rest of walk was peaceful and happy.
-It was very graceful, very simple.
+Some wall inside me crumbled, peace flowed in over the ruins and I accepted it – haltingly, shyly, awkwardly.
+And in a few moments, the craziness was gone.
+I reminded myself that when it tried to come back – which it surely would – I would ask the Holy Spirit for help.
+The rest of walk was peaceful and happy.
+It was graceful in a clear and simple way.

-That moment atop the hill – that sadness at how crazy I was, and then the voice of sanity saying ‘this need not be’ – was true seeing.
+That moment atop the hill – that sadness at how crazy I was and the voice of sanity saying “this need not be” – was true seeing.
 It was vision.
-That was the light in which God clarified for me what I really am and how powerful I am in Truth.
+It was the light in which God clarified for me what I really am and how powerful I am.
 Outside was total blackness save for the stars.
 Inside was a wreck.
-But deeper – and wider – was the light in which I know I am Love and that I am not alone.
+But deeper – and wider – than all of that was the Light in which I know I am Love and that I am not alone.
 It is not as hard as it once was to reach that light and be lifted or illuminated – enlightened – by it.

-That light did not come because I asked for it – please see that.
-It’s very important.
+That light did not come because I asked for it.
+Please see that.
+There was no virtue involved.
 I did nothing but feel crazy.
 I didn’t fall to my knees, didn’t talk to Jesus, didn’t remember A Course in Miracles.
 Nothing.
 One moment I was hurting, the next moment I was blessed with remembering wholeness.
-When I remembered, I reached for it.
+When I remembered ot, I reached for it.
 And there it was.
-That’s how the Course works.
+That’s how the course works.
 See the verbs in this lesson: sinking, letting go, slipping.
 Releasing.
 You need do nothing – it will all be done for you.
 How simple that is and yet how hard to accept, to bring into application!